 You don't ever to have accept, like you are some feather blowing in the wind, that this is it.

 When you don't get what you want, let it be known.
 Embrace that you're disappointed, feel into that, which can feel quiet vulnerable, and give it a big ole freakin' hug.
-Let the Universe know, "Big Labowski, I really had my heart set on that.
+Let the Universe know, "Hey, I know you're out there, and I know you hear me.
+The thing is, I really had my heart set on that.
 Show me in perfect clarity why that didn't line up.
 Show me what was going on in my subconscious.
-And then show me what inspired steps I can take to get there!"
+And then show me what inspired steps I can take to get where I was had envisioned!"

 The reason this phrase feels like giving up is because people aren't infusing it with the feeling of what they really want.
 Rather than saying to myself, "It wasn't meant to be," when I don't get what I was expecting, I tell myself, "That didn't work out how I wanted.
 I'm going to get clear on why, and take the necessary steps in order to get something closer to what I wanted."